JCurley10/Jeopardy_nlp/README.md

 ## Conclusion and Recommendation
 The 13 categories aren't super distinct, but they capture about 10 *meta-categories* and the associated words.
 So, without further ado....
-#### If you are studying to be a *Jeopardy!* contestant, you should focus your attention on the following:
+#### If you are studying to be a "Jeopardy!" contestant, you should focus your attention on the following:

 | **Meta-Category**| Grammar | Royalty | States and Countries | Numbers | French | Geography | Music | Business and Industry | Languages | Books, Movies, Theater |
 |-|-|-|-|-|-|-|-|-|-|-|